 Mini-grants were initiated by the Faculty Advisory Committee on Instructional Improvement Programs (CIIP) in recognition that even small sums of money could stimulate experimentation and improve curricula and pedagogy.
-The Center for the Advancement of Teaching (CAT) provides Mini-Grants to instructors who teach regular undergraduate courses, for the purpose of defraying the cost of certain course enhancements.
+The Center for the Advancement of Teaching (CAT) provides Mini-Grants to instructors who teach regular courses, for the purpose of defraying the cost of certain course enhancements.
 These funds cannot be used to supplement standard departmental supplies and expense budgets.
 Faculty and TAs are encouraged to apply for anything that enhances or enriches university instruction.
 Mini-grants are available in amounts up to $600.00 for faculty, and up to $250.00 for teaching assistants, per academic year.

 Examples of Mini-grant Uses

 Distinguished Guest Speaker Honoraria

 Grants may be used to invite distinguished guest speakers to visit classes.
 For faculty, a maximum of $300 per speaker will be funded.
 For TAs, a maximum of $250 per speaker will be funded.
 Publicity, travel, parking, and per diem expenses cannot be included.
 Full-time UCLA employees and students are not eligible.
 Employees from other UC campuses can only be approved if another expert is not available.
 Visitors on certain visas may be restricted from eligibility.
 The departmental account officer (AA or MSO) may have information on visa regulations, or call the Payroll Office at 310-267-5774.